redwoodjs/redwood/docs/docs/schema-relations.md

 Prisma's implicit many-to-many relationships create a table _without_ a single field marked with the `@id` attribute.
 Instead, it uses a similar attribute: [`@@id`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#id-1) to define a *multi-field ID*.
 This multi-field ID will become the tables's primary key.
 The diagram above shows the result of letting Prisma create an implicit relationship.

-Since there's no single `@id` field in implicit many-to-many relationships, you can't use the SDL generator with the `--crud` flag.
-Likewise, you can't use the scaffold generator, which uses the SDL generator (with `--crud`) behind the scenes.
+Since there's no single `@id` field in implicit many-to-many relationships, you can't use the SDL generator without the `--no-crud` flag.
+Likewise, you can't use the scaffold generator, which uses the SDL generator (with CRUD) behind the scenes.

 ## Supported Table Structure